petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/collaboration-and-social-overview.md

 ## Knowledge Base

 The _Knowledge Base_ app can be used to display professional product documentation or form complete books or guides.
 Content writers can use multiple formats, including markdown.
-Furthermore, Knowledge Base are integrated with the [workflow engine](https://help.liferay.com/hc/articles/360028721732-Introduction-to-Workflow) so content editors can review and approve articles before publication.
+Furthermore, Knowledge Base are integrated with the [Workflow Engine](../process-automation/workflow/introduction-to-workflow.md) so content editors can review and approve articles before publication.

 ![The Knowledge Base widget can also be used to publish articles.](./collaboration-and-social-overview/images/06.png)